martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 > The default user is: alarm and the password: alarm

-> The default user to root is: root and password: root
+> The default root user is: root and password: root

 ```bash
 [root@arch ~]: ssh alarm@192.168.1.XX